awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 + Unlike key policies, IAM policy statements do not contain the `Principal` element\.
 In IAM policies, the principal is the identity to which the policy is attached\.
 + The `Resource` element in the IAM policy identifies the CMK that the principal can use\.
 To specify a CMK, add its [key ARN](concepts.md#key-id-alias-ARN) to the `Resource` element\.
 + You can specify more than one CMK in the `Resource` element\.
 But if you don't specify particular CMKs in the `Resource` element, you might inadvertently give access to more CMKs than you intend\.
 + To allow the external user to use the CMK with [AWS services that integrate with AWS KMS,](https://aws.amazon.com/kms/features/#AWS_Service_Integration) you might need to add permissions to the key policy or the IAM policy\.
-For details, see [Using external CMKs with AWS services](#cross-account-service)\.
+For details, see [Allowing use of external CMKs with AWS services](#cross-account-service)\.

 For more information about working with IAM policies, see [Using IAM policies](iam-policies.md)\.